Signaturgruppen-A-S/signaturgruppen-broker-documentation/frondend-guide.md

 ## Colors

-Nets eID broker support colors in many different formats: HEX, RGB and HSL.
+Signaturgruppen broker support colors in many different formats: HEX, RGB and HSL.

 Please note that print colors like CMYK and Pantone is not supported on screen devices.
 If you don’t have the needed color codes in the supported formats, you can try a tool like this <https://codebeautify.org/pantone-to-rgb-converter> or <https://www.cmyk2rgb.com/>.